 Health Services Coordinator

 Now is not too early to begin scheduling important physical and immunization appointments!
 All students must be up-to-date with physical examination and immunization requirements and all completed forms must be turned into the School Health Office.
 We recognize that specific medical conditions may affect the scheduling of appointments and recommend that families work with their primary care providers as social distancing practices evolve.
-The compliance deadline has been extended to September 15, 2020.
-If you cannot get an appointment before 9-15-20, you must submit proof of the upcoming appointment.
+If you cannot get an appointment before 8-1-21, you must submit proof of the upcoming appointment.

 - All students entering sixth, seventh, eighth, ninth, and tenth grade must show proof of receiving one dose of Meningococcal vaccine (meningitis).